lime-rt/lime/doc/usermanual.rst

 .. option:: -n

-   Turn off `ncurses` messages.
+   Sets LIME to produce normal output rather than the default `ncurses` output style.
 This is useful when running LIME in a non-interactive way.

 .. option:: -t